Rutgers University – SC&IAA Constitution and By-Laws

 ARTICLE XIII – DISSOLUTION

 Section 1.
 The Executive Committee may propose dissolution of the Association by submitting to membership a resolution to dissolve.
 The resolution shall be ratified by an affirmative vote of two-thirds of the ballots returned.
-In the event of dissolution, the assets of the Association shall become property of the Rutgers University Foundation or its successor.
+In the event of dissolution, the remaining funds in the treasury of the Association shall be bestowed to our School of Communication & Information Alumni Association Endowed Scholarship, which directly supports students at SC&I and is currently managed by the Rutgers University Foundation.
+Any other material assets (that are not monetary in nature) belonging to the Association and that are not otherwise designated by this Association’s membership to another Alumni Association are then bequeathed to the Rutgers University Alumni Association, or its future successor.

 Section 2.
 This Association may be merged with another Alumni Association of Rutgers University by a two-thirds vote of the membership.
 In the event of merger, the assets of the Association shall become property of the merged Association.